BSthun/Resources/README.md

-# Scripts
+# Resources

-Various of shell scripts, configuration files, dockerfiles.
-Mixed in one place.
+Personal resources including shell scripts, configuration files, dockerfiles and mini projects used in specific event or used persoanally.